Belief-Contraction-Driven Active Inverse Source Localization and Characterization: Related Work

-Unlike traditional methods, \textbf{RL} \cite{mnih2015human,schulman2017proximal,lillicrap2015continuous} excels in high-dimensional tasks but faces two major hurdles in ISLC: sparse or implicit rewards, where locating a hidden source offers little immediate feedback, and inference, as RL inherently lacks the capacity to directly deduce hidden variables in noisy, evolving fields.
+\textbf{Traditional planning-based methods} for ISLC typically fall into two categories: Information-Theoretic Approaches and Bio-Inspired Methods.
+The former strategies aim to reduce uncertainty about the source location, with \textit{Infotaxis} \cite{vergassola2007infotaxis} minimizing posterior variance, \textit{Entrotaxis} \cite{hutchinson2018entrotaxis} focusing on high-entropy regions, and \textit{DCEE} \cite{chen2021dual} balancing exploration and exploitation through uncertainty-driven decision-making.
+Although these methods have proven effective in controlled settings, they often rely on strong assumptions, leading to reduced efficiency and success rates when conditions deviate from their underlying assumptions.
+Meanwhile, the latter algorithms like \textit{plume-tracing} \cite{farrell2005chemical} and \textit{zigzag} \cite{balkovsky2002olfactory,lochmatter2008comparison} mimic the \textit{gradient-following behaviors} used by insects and animals—detecting changes in chemical concentration and adjusting movement to reacquire the plume if it is lost.
+Though effective in stable environments, these reactive approaches often fail or converge slowly in nonstationary, noisy, or complex fields, where their assumptions and simple local cues become inadequate.
+Unlike planning methods, \textbf{RL} \cite{mnih2015human,schulman2017proximal,lillicrap2015continuous,hu2025pmat,shi2026distill,shi2025dynamic} excels in high-dimensional tasks but faces two major hurdles in ISLC: sparse or implicit rewards, where locating a hidden source offers little immediate feedback, and inference, as RL inherently lacks the capacity to directly deduce hidden variables in noisy, evolving fields.
 Recent efforts combine RL with Bayesian updates to address this, but many approaches still rely on hand-crafted rewards or are domain-specific.
 PC-DQN \cite{zhao2022deep} combines particle clustering and deep Q-networks for feature extraction, demonstrating high success rates in turbulent environments.
 LSTM-based RL \cite{hu2019plume} enhances historical trajectory encoding for robust plume tracing under dynamic conditions, while DDPG with GMM \cite{park2022source} features facilitates real-time, efficient source estimation in stochastic scenarios.
-Among these methods, AGDC \cite{shi2024autonomous} excels in handling sparse-feedback settings by detecting and halting upon goal completion while leveraging inference to improve decision-making under uncertainty.
+Among these methods, AGDC \cite{shi2025autonomous} excels in handling sparse-feedback settings by detecting and halting upon goal completion while leveraging inference to improve decision-making under uncertainty.
 Its three variants extend its functionality: AGDC-KLD minimizes KL divergence for accurate localization \cite{filippi2010optimism}, AGDC-ENT focuses on high-uncertainty areas\cite{haarnoja2018soft}, and AGDC-EE balances exploration and exploitation \cite{li2022concurrent}.
 Despite its advancements, AGDC still faces challenges in efficiency, particularly in inference speed and scalability, for dynamic real-time environments.